mt2017-tartu-shared-task/materials/README-EXAMPLE.md

 # __TEAMNAME__ In-class Machine Translation Shared Task 2017 Submission
-This repository is a result of our participation in the shared task.
+This repository is a result of our participation in the shared task.<br>
 We went through the process of building, analyzing, and improving the neural machine translation system.

 Poster: [link]() // feel later, no need to feel now